Patron Rights and Responsibilities

 - Violating local ordinances, state and/or federal laws in the library or on library property is forbidden.

 - Parents, guardians, or other caregivers are responsible for their children and their behavior while their children are in the Library.
-Children under the age of seven must be accompanied at all times by a responsible caregiver.
+See our Child Safety Policy for more information.

 Any person committing a criminal act on Library premises, or using Library resources, in violation of the law, including acts of vandalism or theft, will be subject to prosecution.